punkrocker178/simple-appointment-scheduler/README.md

 ## Testing

+Tested components and composables are in `test/` directory
 ```bash
 npm run test
 ```

 ## AI Collboration
 This project was planned, implemented in collaboration with Generative AI.